Benodkk/Benodkk/README.md

 ### How its started?

 I have a degree in civil engineering, which I obtained in February 2022 at the AGH University of Science and Technology in Cracow.
 After finishing my studies, I decided to take a break from civil engineering and try my hand at programming.
 I enjoyed it from the very beginning.
 In March 2022, I started a basic programming course at [The odin project](https://www.theodinproject.com/), and then I started the Full Stack JavaScript course, also at The Odin Project.
 However, I decided to skip the part related to Back-end and focused on developing my front-end skills.
-I deepened my knowledge of React in the [Advanced React od Scrimba](https://scrimba.com/learn/react).
+I deepened my knowledge of React in the [Advanced React course from Scrimba](https://scrimba.com/learn/react).
 Since completing this course, I have been seeking new challenges and technologies that are essential for every front-end developer.

 ### How its going?